zerodbu/SandpiperInspector/README.md

  Sandpiper servers use an authentication mechanism around JWTs (JSON Web Tokens).
 The /login route accepts a POST containing username, password and plandocument and (on successful auth) returns a JWT.
 The JWT's "payload" section enumerates the specific of the client/server relationship - including the endpoints the client may access on the server.

 This client does Level-1 (full-file) grain interaction with the server.
 The local pool is a collection of files in the local cache folder.
-A timed housekeeping routine watches for changes in the local cache and indexes the files accordingly.
+A housekeeping routine watches for changes in the local cache and indexes the files accordingly.
 Grainlist.txt and slicelist.txt serve as the indexes for the directory.
 The role (primary/secondary) of the client determines the direction (push/pull) that content will flow between the local and remote pools.